The Question: Is the Bible silent, condemning, or supportive of engaging in homosexual activity?

 1 Corinthians 6:9-10 “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.

 It is clear here that un-repentant practicing homosexuals will not inherit the Kingdom of God (i.e. go to heaven).
-But I also think that it’s important that we don’t single out homosexuality here and shrug off the other sins listed in these passages.
+The Greek term is “arsenokoites,” which means ‘a sodomite,’ and is made up of the root words “arseno” meaning ‘male’ and “koites” which is where we get the English term ‘coitus’ meaning ‘sexual intercourse.’
+People have been trying for years to re-translate and re-interpret the meaning of this word to refer to some version of pedophilia, however, there is no real foundation for this based on the original Greek.
+I also think that it’s important that we don’t single out homosexuality here and shrug off the other sins listed in these passages.
 For instance, how many of us have never coveted?
 We are all guilty of sin, and no sin is worse than another, even if the consequences may be different.
-The point of this study is to call out sin when we see it, and concerning homosexual behavior, to see it for the sin that the Bible clearer states it is.
+The point of this study is to call out sin when we see it, and concerning homosexual behavior, to see it for the sin that the Bible clearly states it is.
 And don’t forget the next verse… 1 Cor.
 6:11 which says, “And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”
 This shows that God is willing to forgive sinners, including homosexuals, but they must turn from (repent of) their rebellious ways and place faith in Christ alone.

 1 Timothy 1:10 “and immoral men and homosexuals and kidnappers and liars and perjurers, and whatever else is contrary to sound teaching…”